Sayless-Digital/Success-Family-V4/docs/EMAIL_SYSTEM.md

 - Notification center within the app
 - Webhook support for payment status changes
 - Template customization for community owners
+- Email signature verification for webhooks
+- Email analytics and tracking

 ## Notes

 - All emails are sent asynchronously to prevent blocking the main flow
 - Email failures are logged but don't fail the parent operation
-- Consider rate limiting for production use
-- Review Inbound quota and pricing for high-volume scenarios
+- Resend has generous free tier: 3,000 emails/month, then pay as you go
+- For production, verify your domain in Resend for better deliverability
+- Use test mode during development to avoid sending real emails